whoschek/bzfs/README.md

 delete mode.
 * Continously tested on Linux, FreeBSD and Solaris.
 * Code is almost 100% covered by tests.
+* Automatically replicates the snapshots of multiple datasets in parallel for best performance.
+Similarly, quickly deletes (or compares) snapshots of multiple datasets in parallel.
 * Simple and straightforward: Can be installed in less than a minute.
 Can be fully scripted without configuration files, or scheduled via cron or similar.
 Does not require a daemon other than ubiquitous sshd.
 * Stays true to the ZFS send/receive spirit.
 Retains the ability to use ZFS CLI options for fine tuning.
 Does not